opensearch-project/documentation-website/_security/configuration/security-admin.md

 The script can be found at `/plugins/opensearch-security/tools/securityadmin.sh`.
 This is a relative path showing where the `securityadmin.sh` script is located.
 The absolute path depends on the directory where you've installed OpenSearch.
 For example, if you use Docker to install OpenSearch, the path will resemble the following: `/usr/share/opensearch/plugins/opensearch-security/tools/securityadmin.sh`.

 `securityadmin.sh` requires that SSL/TLS HTTP is enabled for your OpenSearch cluster.
 In other words, make sure that your `opensearch.yml` has `plugins.security.ssl.http.enabled: true` before proceeding.
 If you are not using SSL/TLS on HTTP layer in your cluster but still need to use `securityadmin.sh`, you can enable SSL/TLS on HTTP layer on a single node, for instance `ingest` node and run the `securityadmin.sh` on this node.
+This can be achieved by configuring [REST layer TLS]({{site.url}}{{site.baseurl}}/security/configuration/tls/#rest-layer-tls) settings on only one node.
+OpenSearch restart on this node is necessary following the change in `opensearch.yml` file.
 {: .note}

 ## A word of caution